francescocamaccioli/ASE_Project/README.md

 - Gaga OpenAPI.yml: the openAPI specification, importable in Swagger to check the REST API endpoint specification.
 - ASE Report.pdf: the detailed report of the project.
 - locustfile.py: locust python script for performance and rolling probabilities tests.
+- The Postman collections and environment for integration and isolation testing.
+- A test.jpg image, used by the Postman tests.